kigster/pullulant/README.md

-  -L          Only [L]ink packages configured for brew linking -C          Only [C]asks are installed from a configured list -F          Only [F]ormulas are installed from a configured list
+  -L          Only [L]ink packages configured for brew linking -C          Only [C]asks are installed from a configured list -U          Only form[U]las are installed from a configured list

               These apply to all brew commands:
-  -R          [R]einstall each formulae during brew install -K          Relin[K] all brew formulas/casks during install
+  -y          [R]einstall each formulae during brew install -K          Relin[K] all brew formulas/casks during install

 Zsh

   -Z          Change the default shell to ZSH and install 'oh-my-zsh'

 Interaction and Output Control:

-  -y          assume 'yes' to the interactive portion of the runner -p          su[p]press pretty section headers for more compact output -q          [q]uiet mode: stop printing commands before and after run.
+  -N          run some parts interactively, letting user confirm install -p          su[p]press pretty section headers for more compact output -q          [q]uiet mode: stop printing commands before and after run.
-  -v          [v]erbose - show each command's output, and add -v to some -n          dry-ru[n] – print commands, but don't actually run them.
+  -v          [v]erbose - show each command's output, and add -v to some -n          dry-ru[n] print commands, but don't actually run them.

 Examples:

-  run every installer, with the fully merged set of packages and plugins from all available features (probably the most common way to run './pu') and skip through the interactive section.
+   Run a complete installer using a union of all available features with
+    default output and error handling options:

-    pu -aAy
+      pu -RF

-  install everything with the default (small) set of packages:
+   Install everything with the default (small) set of packages, but
+    with an interactive check:

-    pu -a
+      pu -RN

-  install everything with specific features and plugins enabled suitable for ruby,python,node development, as well as install services used in web development such as nginx, haproxy, etc,
+   Install everything with specific features and plugins enabled suitable for
+    ruby, python and node development, as well as install services used in web development such as nginx, haproxy, etc:

-    pu -a -t 'ruby python nodejs web aws docker'
+      pu -R -f 'ruby python nodejs web aws docker'

-  use a helper (not an installer) to wipe clean and reinstall postgresql from brew, create a new UTF8 database, and ensure it's running after.
+   Use a helper (not an installer) to wipe clean and reinstall postgresql
+    from brew, create a new UTF8 database, and ensure it's running after:

       pu -r reinstall-postgres

-  wipe and reinstall homebrew, with additional ruby packages included
+   Wipe and reinstall homebrew, and install ruby-specific packages:

-    pu -r 'brew-wipe homebrew' -t ruby
+      pu -r 'brew-wipe homebrew' -f ruby

-  repair and install all brew packages, with additional python packages
+   Repair homebrew, and install additional python packages:

-    pu -r 'brew-repair homebrew' -t python
+      pu -r 'brew-repair homebrew' -f python

-  when installing brew packages, skip casks or linking, and only install formulas.
-Use verbose output.
+   When installing brew packages, install formUlas only (-U), use --force (-o),
+    and show verbose output (-v) without section headers (-p):

-    pu -r homebrew -F -pv
+      pu -r homebrew -o -U -p -v

-  install everything, minus homebrew and sprout-wrap, but ALL features available.
-Since we are skipping homebrew, no feature-specific brew packages will be installed.
+   Install everything, sprout-wrap, with all of the available features.

+      pu -RFS

+Debugging

+  -e expr     evaluate expression in the context of pullulant post loading.
+              This can be useful if you are developing / debugging the code.

+  For example, it allows you to evaluate any function that 'pu' loads into the bash space.
+Some examples  here we are evaluating library function pu-installers() which returns an array of all installers found in the folder.

-    pu -aASB
+              pu -e pu-installers

+  Next, we can print every pu- related function loaded into memory:

+              pu -e 'set | grep "^pu-"'

 ```

 You should inspect the configuration and packages defined in two files: